project-robin/althea/README.md

 ## Overview

-This system consists of a primary "Manager" agent and two specialized "Expert" agents to provide comprehensive fitness and nutrition guidance:
+This system features a flexible architecture centered around a primary "Manager" agent that intelligently orchestrates specialized "Expert" agents and tools to provide comprehensive fitness and nutrition guidance:

-- **Fitness Manager Agent (Main Agent)**: Acts as the user's primary interface, delegating tasks to expert agents and synthesizing information.
+- **Fitness Manager Agent (Main Agent)**: Serves as the user's primary interface.
+It analyzes user requests to determine their specific needs (meal plan, workout plan, both, progress tracking, or general advice).
+Based on this analysis and collected user information, it dynamically delegates the task to the appropriate specialized agent or workflow, and synthesizes the final response for the user.
+It also manages user profile data and long-term memory.
-- **Meal Plan Agent (Expert Agent)**: Specializes in creating personalized meal plans based on user goals and preferences.
+- **Meal Plan Agent (Expert Agent)**: A specialized agent focused on generating personalized meal plans based on user goals, preferences, and dietary restrictions.
-- **Workout Plan Agent (Expert Agent)**: Specializes in creating personalized workout routines based on fitness level and goals.
+- **Workout Plan Agent (Expert Agent)**: A specialized agent focused on creating customized workout routines based on user fitness level, goals, and available equipment.
+- **Parallel Planners (Workflow Agent)**: An orchestration agent used by the Manager Agent to run the Meal Plan Agent and Workout Plan Agent concurrently when a user requests both types of plans.
+This improves efficiency for combined requests.
+- **Report Synthesizer Tool**: A dedicated tool used by the Manager Agent to combine the results from the Meal Plan Agent and Workout Plan Agent into a single, comprehensive report when both plans are generated.

+This architecture allows for efficient handling of diverse user requests, leveraging parallel execution where beneficial, and maintaining a clear separation of concerns among specialized agents.

 ## Features